 Recovering from a Facelift

 Bruising, swelling, and some discomfort is normal following facelift surgery.
 Your face will likely feel sore and tight for a few days, but pain medications can be used at this time.
 After about ten days, you should be able to cover up most surgery signs with makeup until your face fully heals.
-You will need to take a couple of weeks off work and should avoid strenuous exercise for about three weeks.
+You will need to take a couple of weeks off work and should avoid strenuous exercise for about 6 weeks.